sjaehn/BSchaffl/README.md

 Applies plugin amp effects (amp sliders, amp swing, amp randomness) to the step stretch.
 A value of 0.0 results in unchanged temporal MIDI signal positions.
 A value of 1.0 fully applies the plugin step stretch effects to the respective MIDI signal positions.

-### Amp control mode

-Select between step controlled (sliders) and shape controlled mode.
-The step controlled mode uses constant amp values for the whole respective step.
-If you want more flexibility and change the amp value during a step (e. g., for accents), you can use the shape mode.

-### Slider-controlled amp mode: Step amp controls

-Drag (or scroll) the sliders to reduce the velocity of MIDI notes for the respective step.

-### Shape-controlled amp mode: Amp shape

-Alternatively, draw a shape for the reduction of velocity of MIDI notes.

-### Step stretch Markers

-Drag the stretch markers to manually compress or stretch the step size.

-All stretch markers are set to "auto" by default.
-This means that all markers are homogeneously distributed and are automatically re-positioned after changes.
-The markers status is changed to "manual" once a marker is dragged.
-You can also change the markers status by right-clicking on it or by setting all markers by pressing the "All markers" buttons in the toolbox.

-### Toolbox

-TODO

 ### MIDI channel filter